korlibs-archive/docs-old.korge.org/klogger/index.md

 ### Externally configuring loggers

-Since klogger do not have dependencies, by default it do not configure the loggers from any config file or environment.
+Since klogger does not have dependencies, by default it doesn't configure the loggers from any config file or environment.
 But here you have some ideas for configuring the loggers without recompiling:

 ```kotlin
 fun configureLoggerFromProperties(str: String) {